-The primary way that outputs differ from filters is that output plugins need to either serialize or extract data from the messages they receive and then send that serialized or extracted data to an external destination.
-The serialization extraction should typically be performed by the output's specified encoder plugin.
+The primary way that outputs differ from filters, of course, is that outputs need to serialize (or extract data from) the messages they receive and then send that data to an external destination.
+The serialization (or data extraction) should typically be performed by the output's specified encoder plugin.
 The OutputRunner exposes the following methods to assist with this: